|

 and a particular harmonic richness.
 Starting with these premises,

-great interest from the first note also because, for once, the material
+with great interest from the first note also because, for once,

-isn't "treated" but we hear it as we would hear it live,
+the material isn't "treated" but we hear it as we would

-except for Stars in Box in which Tamburrino's piano is
+hear it live, except for Stars in Box in which Tamburrino's

-heard over a pre-registered base, composed of organ, koto, violins
+piano is heard over a pre-registered base, composed of organ,

 by Gerlando Gatto